 And more diamond rough is essentially lost during the cutting process to produce a round brilliant super ideal cut diamond of the finished caliber of a Brian Gavin Signature Hearts and Arrows Diamond and those produced by Crafted by Infinity because of the attention to detail not only in terms of the proportions of the diamond but also because of the precise facet alignment that must be achieved in order to produce a crisp and complete pattern of Hearts and Arrows.
 Not only must the facets be consistent in terms of their size and shape per section, but they must be precisely aligned in all directions in order for the pattern to display properly.

 How Does Diamond Cut Quality Affect Price?

-It is much easier to simply focus on producing a round brilliant ideal cut diamond within a targeted range of proportions without the attention to facet shape and alignment.
-At the same time, it is less expensive in terms of production costs because less skill is required and the majority of the cutting process can be performed by automated machinery.
-Whereas the cutting process required to produce a Hearts and Arrows quality diamond is a hands-on process requiring that each facet be carefully planned and placed step-by-step throughout the cutting process.
+It is much easier to focus on producing a round brilliant ideal cut diamond within a targeted range of proportions without the attention to facet shape and alignment.
+At the same time, it is less expensive in terms of production costs because less skill is required, and most of the cutting process can be performed by automated machinery.
+In contrast, the cutting process required to produce a Hearts and Arrows quality diamond is a hands-on process requiring that each facet be carefully planned and placed step-by-step throughout the cutting process.

 Interestingly enough, the PPC for the 2.043 carat, G color, VS-1 is actually a little less because the diamond exhibits strong blue fluorescence and therefore is priced several percentage points less than a comparable diamond without blue fluorescence would be.
 This is not because blue fluorescence is a negative factor in terms of the actual beauty of the diamond, in fact I’m rather fond of the effect that blue fluorescence can have upon a diamond; but rather is the result of a long-standing discount applied to fluorescent diamonds which is reminiscent of a diamond investment pricing scheme from the last century.